 Please contact the Wyonegonic Office for assistance accessing your Parent Login.

 The online forms will allow you to enter information into our system using your computer or mobile device.
 You will receive email notices when these forms are available for you to complete.

 Paper forms will need to be printed, completed and signed before you return them to our office.
 There are several ways to return paper forms to our office:

-- (Preferred) The “Parent Login” allows you to upload scanned documents securely.
+- Preferred method for security: The “Parent Login” allows you to upload scanned documents securely.

 - Fax to (207) 452-2611

 - Postal mail to Wyonegonic Camps, 215 Wyonegonic Road, Denmark, ME 04022

 - Least preferred: Email to [email protected].
 Please keep in mind this is the least secure method of communication.